superduper-io/superduper/docs/hr/content/use_cases/sql_examples/snowflake-example.md

 # Snowflake vector-search

+## How to implement vector-search using `superduperdb` on Snowflake

 In this use-case we describe how to implement vector-search using `superduperdb` on Snowflake.

-## Connect to Snowflake
+### Configure `superduperdb` to work with Snowflake

 The first step in doing this is to connect to your snowflake account.
-When you log in, it should look something like this:
+When you log in it should look something like this:

 ![](/img/snowflake-login.png)

-The important thing to get from this login page is the **< organization-id >** and **< user-id >** from the menu in the bottom right (annotated on the image).
+The important thing you need to get from this login is the **organization-id** and **user-id** from the menu in the bottom right (annotated on the image).
 You will set these values in the cell below.

 ```python